vnsny-bia/VisitContactTrace/README.md

 ## Installing R Software

 VisitContactTrace is an R package that requires R software to be installed.
 To learn more, please visit the [R Project for Statistical Computing]( https://www.r-project.org/).
 You will be asked to choose a CRAN mirror, [also available here](https://cran.r-project.org/mirrors.html).
 Choose any location as the mirror, as it does not matter which one you select.
-Choose the correct operating system (OS).
+Choose the correct operating system (OS) and download the relevant installation file.
 See more OS tips below.

 If the R installation is successful a desktop shortcut for R should appear.
 Click on that shortcut to open the R application.